-When the Prophet (saw) first received revelation, he focused on calling his nation, the people of Quraysh, to collectively accept Islam and reorient their way of life.
+When the Messenger (saw) first received revelation, he focused on calling his nation, the people of Quraysh, to collectively accept Islam and reorient their way of life.
 Allah commanded him to focus on the tribal leaders, those whom society implicitly trusted, following them even if they adopted a new collective way of life.

 He thus did not proactively call individuals, who could personally agree with him, whilst society still continued with their existing way of life.
 His mission was to change society, establish a civilisation, not change the faith of some individuals in a missionary sense.

 Early companions (ra) would hear rumours of his dawa or see unusual dreams and approach him enquiring about his call with most believing him.
 One of them was Abd al-Rahman ibn Awf (ra).

 Abd al-Rahman ibn Awf (ra) was a wealthy Meccan merchant.
 In one of his campaigns in Yemen, he was hosted by an old man who would ask him about Mecca and its news and whether a man had come rejecting its idols and called for a monotheistic deen.

 The Messenger (saw) received the first revelation when ibn Awf (ra) was away on a trading mission.
 When he reached the old man, the old man prophesised the initiation of revelation and asked ibn Awf (ra) to return back and believe in it as it was better than any trade.